alazymechnaic/DeepSVDD-OCC/README.md

 # DeepSVDD-OCC
- One Class Classification Based On Deep SVDD or something else
+ One Class Classification Based On Deep SVDD or something else.